Help us improve your experience.

 1. Enable and configure IGMP snooping on the VLAN employee-vlan:

-2. Configure an interface to belong to a multicast group.
+2. Optionally, you can configure an interface to belong to a multicast group.
 For example, for testing IGMP snooping with Layer 2 multicast forwarding, you might assign an interface to a static multicast group:

 (See static (IGMP Snooping) for more on how static groups work at Layer 2.)